ashikur2146/request_approval_process/README.md

 # Request Approval Process
-This library gives you the ability to implement a generalized approval process in your project where multi-level approval process is necessary, for example, you have a Human Resource Management System (HRMS) or a Customer Relationship Manangement System (CRMS) where approval of certain activity is found very often.
+This library gives you the ability to implement a generalized request approval process in your project where multi-level approval process is necessary, for example, you have a Human Resource Management System (HRMS) or a Customer Relationship Manangement System (CRMS) where approval of certain activity is found very often.

 This library is implemented using java 1.8 and will support any java version from 1.8 onwards.
 You can also extend its functionality and make it serve your needs within its boundary.
 Just a disclaimer before diving into the how to guide, this library is not available on maven central so follow the steps to add this into your current project.